brianterry/unicorn-maker/README.md

 ![Architecture](images/crudcrud-key.png)

-Copy API key, you well need this later.
+Copy API key, you well need this in the next step.

 ## Step 4: Build the Resource Type
 Now, it's time to build and deploy the provider.